LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/prerequisite-steps.md

 ### Step 1: Create the Airline NLU domain

 LivePerson offers a variety of domain-specific starter packs ([prebuilt domains](intent-manager-key-terms-concepts.html#prebuilt-domains)) to help you get up and running with Intent Manager quickly.
-After signing into the LivePerson Conversational Cloud, navigate to the Conversational AI portal and complete the following steps to build out the NLU domain that will be used in the Agent Assist solution.
+After signing into the LivePerson Conversational Cloud, navigate to the Conversational AI portal and complete the following steps to build out the NLU domain that will be used in the Conversation Assist solution.

 {: .important}
 **Customize your POC:** For demonstration purposes, this guide assumes a build-out suited for an Airline client.
 Add in a vertical-specific, pre-built domain to customize for your use case, or optionally add additional domains to supplement the primary one you are using.
-Agent Assist can pull from multiple domain intents to make recommendations for your users.
+Conversation Assist can pull from multiple domain intents to make recommendations for your users.

 1. From the Conversational AI portal, click the **Intent Manager** menu option.